smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 #### Media

 A media service is defined as a service that is currently the audio source for the module.
+The `MediaServiceData` object is defined in a general way for all types of media (music, podcast, audiobook, other).
+This allows the struct to be simplified with clear descriptions of what data should be contained in for each key.

 ###### Struct: